WilliamLu99/terminal-cheatsheet/README.md

   * `echo hello`
 * Description
   * This command accepts a standard input (through terminal) string and outputs a standard output (outputted terminal info)
+### grep
+* Example
+  * `grep Mount mountains.txt`
+* Description
+  * This command is short for Global Regular Expression Print.
+  * It searches for lines that match a pattern and returns the results.
+* Options
+  * -i is used to make the command non case sensitive.
+  * -R is used to make the command recursive, so that it searches through the children as well
+  * -l is used to make the command output the filenames of of the files with matches, instead of just the lines.
 ### less
 * Example
   * `$ less nameoffile.txt`